Zaachila

 Zaachila (the Zapotec name; Nahuatl: Teotzapotlan; Mixtec: Ñuhu Tocuisi) was a powerful Mesoamerican city in what is now Oaxaca, Mexico, 6 km from the city of Oaxaca.
 The city is named after Zaachila Yoo, the Zapotec ruler, in the late 14th and early 15th century.
 Zaachila was home of Donaji- the last Zapotec princess.
 Zaachila is now a historical location.
 In the middle is a sizable unexplored pyramid mound where two tombs were found in 1962.
 These tombs are thought to belong to important Mixtec persons.

 Zaachila became the final Zapotec capital after Monte Alban fell.
 The Mixtecs took control of the capital prior to the arrival of the Spaniards.
 The history of the pre-Hispanic city is unclear.
-One theory is that the site flourished 1100 and 1521 AD.
+One theory is that the site flourished 1100 and 1521 CE.
 Another theory is that the city was founded in 1399 and could be compared to Tenochtitlan, as it was a city in the middle of a lake.
 The full extent of the ancient city is not known either, principally because excavation is impeded by the fact that most mounds have inhabited structures on them.

 In 1971 new excavations found two more tombs registered with the numbers 3 and 4.
 Even though the offerings were simpler than the ones found by Gallegos, tomb 4 end up being of special interest because of the paint remains found on its lintel.
-Unfortunately, tree roots and rain infiltration have damaged the designs, according to Acosta (1972) they represent skulls and cross bones over a red colored background.
+Tree roots and rain infiltration have damaged the designs, according to Acosta (1972) they represent skulls and cross bones over a red colored background.
 Since 1990 the project "La pintura mural prehispánica en México" of the Institute of Aesthetic Research of the National Autonomous University of Mexico, it is dedicated to record and study of the pre-Columbian murals, like those from Zaachila.

 Due population growth and neglect of the authorities a housing project was authorized which has add up to the damage and pillaging of this valuable archaeological site.

 Nowadays, in this community barter is a common practice, every Thursday many merchants came to this place to exchange and sell their products.

 The big festival of the Zaachila hill | Laanii Roo Xten Daan Zaadxil

 The last Monday of July, the Zaachila community meets in the archaeological site, better known as "el cerrito," to honor the Corn Goddess (Pitao Ko Shuub), in traditional Laanii Roo Xten Daan Zaadxil.

-The Goddess Pitao Ko Shuub is chosen among several young women who previously enrolled in a contest, the main demanded features are: the long black hair, they must have brown skin and share a theme of the history of Zaachila.
+The Goddess Pitao Ko Shuub is chosen among several young women who previously enrolled in a contest, the main demanded features are the long black hair, they must have brown skin and share a theme of the history of Zaachila.
 The chosen one will be host of all the activities of the festival.